Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 # Azure OpenAI Accelerators and Demo Assets

-Repeatable IP to quickly build an initial Azure OpenAI solution.
+Repeatable IP and learning resources to quickly build an initial Azure OpenAI solution.

-## Summary Table
 Below is a summary list of the Azure OpenAI IP/reusable assets:
 <br/>
 <br/>